 Fall: summer <<<>>> Oct 19, 19, 19 (north, west); summer <<<>>> Jan 2, 4, 5 (south, east)

 Flocking of young birds to roosts begins as early as 18 Jun (Brown et al 1996), and sizeable flocks appear Jul-Aug statewide, such as the 200 in Custer Co 18 Jul 2015.
 In the west, many adults disappear after the breeding season ends in Jul, while young birds linger into Sep; virtually all birds depart the west during Sep (Rosche 1994), and in the north by mid-Oct, with a few later reports 11 Nov 2018 Knox Co, 14 Nov 2018 Holt Co, 5 on 21 Nov 2019 Antelope Co, 30 Nov 1986 Boone Co, and 3 Dec 1976 Scotts Bluff Co (see Winter).

 CBC data indicate that a few birds linger through Dec in the northeast and westward in the Platte River Valley.
 There are several CBC records at Lake McConaughy, Keith Co; on five counts in the period 27 Dec-2 Jan, best totals were 150 on 31 Dec 2011 and a surprising 400 on 29 Dec 2012.
 A flock of 75 was in Buffalo Co 29 Dec 2011.
-At four northeastern count locations, Beaver Valley in Boone Co, Calamus-Loup mostly in Loup Co, Ponca SP in Dixon Co, and Norfolk in Cuming Co, best counts were 30 at Beaver Valley 1 Dec 2007, and 212 at Norfolk 17 Dec 2011.
-Most of these west-central and northeastern counts report fewer than 10 cowbirds, if any, in a given year.
+At northeastern count locations, Beaver Valley in Boone Co, Calamus-Loup mostly in Loup Co, Ponca SP in Dixon Co, and Norfolk in Cuming Co, best counts were 212 at Norfolk 17 Dec 2011 and 30 at Beaver Valley 1 Dec 2007.
+A flock of 100 was on the Ames, Dodge Co CBC 17 Dec 2019.
+Most of these west-central and northeastern CBCs report fewer than 10 cowbirds, if any, in a given year.

 - High counts: 12,000 at Funk WPA, Phelps Co 18 Oct 1996, “several thousand” between Odessa and Funk WPA 5 Sep 1999, 5000 in Lancaster Co 1 Sep 2006, 3000 in Lancaster Co 21 Oct 2005, and 2500 in Seward Co 4 Sep 2009.